Rudy Boesch Dies At 91: ‘Survivor’ Stars Remember The Navy SEAL And Legendary Season 1 Player

-Boesch died Nov.
-1 while in hospice care in Virginia Beach, Va., surrounded by loved ones, according to Fox News.
-His death came exactly 11 years after the death of Marge Boesch, his wife of 53 years, who died Nov.
-1, 2008.
+Boesch died on November 1 while in hospice care in Virginia Beach, Virginia, surrounded by loved ones, according to Fox News.
+His death came exactly 11 years after the death of Marge Boesch, his wife of 53 years, who died on November 1, 2008.

 Boesch was a retired Navy SEAL when he first came to the Survivor island 19 years ago.
 He served in the U.S. Navy from 1945 to 1990 and was chosen as one of the first Navy SEALS in 1962.
 Boesch earned the Bronze Star for heroic action during his long run in the military.
 On Survivor, he put his military expertise to new use.